 Normally, bulk mail takes a brief amount of time to prepare.
 I don't really believe two months is necessary to print up a bunch of computer labels, but it does take a few weeks to stop junk mail sometimes.

 If a bulk mailer complies with an individual's request, the bulk mail should stop, at least within a month.
-On the other hand, there are some bulk mailers who take a "f*** you" attitude.
+On the other hand, there are some bulk mailers who take a "f*** you" attitude, and retaliate with one or more "penalty mailings".
+(No, I don't know why this "penalty mailings" practice exists, but there's obvious a business or marketing reason.)

 At that point, the individual files a USPS Form 1500 request for a USPS Prohibitory Order.
-The bulk mailer has 30 days from issuance of the Prohibitory Order to cease all mailing.
-The individual gets a copy.
-If the bulk mailer sends more junk mail, the individual will complain, and the bulk mailer knows it!
+The bulk mailer has 60 days from issuance of the Prohibitory Order to cease all mailing.
+The individual gets a letter with "Your Application for Listing case number".
+(The USPS used to include a copy of the Prohibitory Order, but now only sends the letter.
+The case number is sufficient.)
+Save an image of the copy in your computer, if practical.
+The bulk mailer knows that if they send more junk mail, the individual will complain!

 Now the bulk mailer now must scan every new address collection for that individual's address.
 If the bulk mailer makes one or two mistakes, the Postmaster may let it go, but the bulk mailer must consider that someone at the Postal Service may not be sympathetic for multiple errors.
 (Also consider that a particularly aggressive or malicious mailer will have numerous Prohibitory Orders to deal with.)